docker-library/docs/ros/content.md

 ### ROS1 Bridge

 To ease ROS2 migration, [`ros1_bridge`](https://index.ros.org/p/ros1_bridge/github-ros2-ros1_bridge) is a ROS2 package that provides bidirectional communication between ROS1 and ROS2.
-As a minimal example, given the ROS2 Dockerfile above, we'll create the ROS1 equivalent bellow, and name the Dockerfile appropriately.
+As a minimal example, given the ROS2 Dockerfile above, we'll create the ROS1 equivalent below, and name the Dockerfile appropriately.

 ```dockerfile
 FROM ros:melodic